Robert Duncan (poet): Early life and education

 In 1938, he briefly attended Black Mountain College, but left after a dispute with faculty over the Spanish Civil War.
-He spent two years in Philadelphia and then moved to Woodstock, New York to join a commune run by James Cooney, where he worked on Cooney's magazine The Phoenix and met both Henry Miller and Anaïs Nin.

 Duncan and homosexuality

-While living in Philadelphia, Duncan had his first recorded homosexual relationship with an instructor he had first met in Berkeley, Ned Fahs.
+In 1938, while a sophomore at Berkeley, Duncan met graduate student Ned Fahs at a dance, and the two entered into Duncan's first recorded homosexual relationship, which biographer Ekbert Faas describes as "marriage-like".
+When Fahs graduated, Duncan followed him to Philadelphia, and the couple lived together first there and then in New York.
+They lived separately while Duncan attended Black Mountain College; by 1940, they were living together again, in Annapolis.
+The relationship ended not long after, and Fahs married a woman in 1941.
+Duncan continued to write poetry about Fahs for another twenty years.

 In 1941 Duncan was drafted and declared his homosexuality to get discharged.
 In 1943, he had his first heterosexual relationship, which ended in a short, disastrous marriage.
 In 1944 Duncan had a relationship with the abstract expressionist painter Robert De Niro Sr.

 Duncan's name figures prominently in the history of pre-Stonewall gay culture.
-In 1944, Duncan wrote the landmark essay The Homosexual in Society.
+In 1944, Duncan wrote the landmark essay "The Homosexual in Society."
 The essay, in which Duncan compared the plight of homosexuals with that of African Americans and Jews, was published in Dwight Macdonald's journal politics.
 Duncan's essay is considered a pioneering treatise on the experience of homosexuals in American society given its appearance a full decade before any organized gay rights movement (Mattachine Society).
 It made Duncan the first prominent American to reveal his homosexuality.

-In 1951 Duncan met the artist Jess Collins and began a collaboration and partnership that lasted until Duncan's death 37 years later.
+After the end of World War II, Duncan returned to the Bay Area, where he met the young Gerald M. Ackerman.
+The two entered into a relationship, living together in a boardinghouse in Berkeley, but broke up after a year.
+In 1950, Duncan met the artist Jess Collins, and in January 1951 the two men took marriage vows and moved in together.
+The two men collaborated on creative projects throughout their partnership, which lasted until Duncan's death 37 years later.

 San Francisco

 Duncan returned to San Francisco in 1945 and was befriended by Helen Adam, Madeline Gleason, Lyn Brockway, and Kenneth Rexroth (with whom he had been in correspondence for some time).
 He returned to Berkeley to study Medieval and Renaissance literature and cultivated a reputation as a shamanistic figure in San Francisco poetry and artistic circles.
 His first book, Heavenly City Earthly City, was published by Bern Porter in 1947.
 In the early 1950s he started publishing in Cid Corman's Origin and the Black Mountain Review and in 1956 he spent a time teaching at the Black Mountain College.
-Robert Duncan in San Francisco by Michael Rumaker, originally published in 2001, tells of this part of Duncan's life.